BastaMasta/boxy-cli/README.md

 # boxy-cli
-A Crate to create boxes in command-line interface outputs with Rust
+A Crate to create boxes in command-line interfaces with Rust